-nprehensive tuition/room/board fee (if your college cannot provide separate tuition/room/board/fees):er: pro Number of credits per term a student can take for the stated full-time tuition 12-21 credit hours.
-Rate vided includes tuition and mandatory fees for 12 to 21 credit hours per semester; additional academic excellence charged for new students are based on 15 credit hours per semester.
-G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?□Yes ☑No
+Comprehensive tuition/room/board fee (if your college cannot provide separate tuition/room/board/fees Other:): G2.
+Number of credits per term a student can take for the stated full-time tuition 12 to 22 G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? □Yes ☑No